Pittsburgh Panthers men's basketball: Duquesne

 The Panthers also have a sustained rivalry with crosstown opponent Duquesne University in The City Game.
-Peaking in ferocity from 1977–1982 when both were members of the Eastern Eight Conference, the rivalry has diminished somewhat since Pitt's move to the Big East Conference in 1982.
+Peaking in ferocity from 1977 to 1982 when both were members of the Eastern Eight Conference, the rivalry has diminished somewhat since Pitt's move to the Big East Conference in 1982.

 Syracuse

 A spillover from their football rivalry, the Panthers and Syracuse University also maintain a rivalry on the hardwood.
 The series intensified during the first decade of this century, during which both teams were highly competitive in the Big East and made numerous appearances in both the AP Top 10 and NCAA Tournament.
 They continue to play at least twice each season as members of the ACC.

-2-time National Champions

-Pitt men's basketball teams of 1927–28 (21–0) and 1929–30 (23–2) were recognized as national champions both popularly and by the Helms Athletic Foundation.
+Pre-NCAA Tournament Honors and Claims

+The Pitt men's basketball teams of 1927–28 (21–0) and 1929–30 (23–2) were retroactively designated by the Helms Athletic Foundation as national champions for the pre-NCAA Tournament era.
+The Helms titles are not officially recognized as NCAA national championships, but the university hangs banners in the Petersen Events Center honoring the Helms designations.
+In addition, the 1927–28 team was retroactively listed by the Premo-Porretta Power Poll as the top team of the season.
+The program's dominance in this period was also noted contemporaneously by sources like the university yearbook.

+The 1927–28 Pitt team, retroactively designated a national champion by Helms.

 These teams of "Doc" Carlson, led by three-time All-American and two-time National Scoring Champion Charley Hyatt, played a "national" schedule that during the 1927–28 season that included the following wins: